 - Functionalities supported by the Ranging/SL Positioning layer include discovery of the UE(s) in proximity that can participate in Sidelink Positioning and Ranging service sessions and control signalling between UEs or among a group of UEs or between UE and LMF to manage and coordinate the Sidelink Positioning and Ranging operations.

-Editor's note: Whether group management is supported by the Ranging/SL Positioning layer or the Application layer is FFS.
+- The group management can be performed at application layer, and the application layer may provide group identifier information to the Ranging/SL Positioning layer.

+NOTE 1: Potential group management within RSPP layer is out-of-scope of SA2.

 - Information exchanged between Ranging/SL Positioning layer and lower layer includes one time or periodic ranging, ranging for distance or direction measurement or both.